 “There is so much value in things that are now labeled as waste,” says Anja.
 “At the moment all kinds of residual flows are incinerated that you could feed people with.
 Or things you could use as building materials.
 The more you dive into this, the more you realise that we can create local economies that run on residual flows.”

 After only three years in business, De Clique has established a network of 125 local partners and diverts 15,000 kilos a month from landfill.

 Circular cities and companies

 De Clique does not only try to close loops within cities, but also within companies.
 For example, restaurants receive savory snacks made from oyster mushrooms that are grown on their own coffee grounds.
+And this local tea company grows its herbal tea on compost provided by De Clique.
 “The companies we work with take responsibility for their residual flows and do not bury their heads in the sand.
 They are involved in the world and want to do it differently,” Anja explains.
 “Moreover, it is of course very nice to be able to tell your guests where the origin of their beer or bread lies.
 In this way you make circularity very concrete.”

 By serving products made from your own residual flows, you have a completely different relationship with what you serve.
 You contributed to the origin and that creates a bit of pride.

 “I think sustainability really matters and that we all have to make more conscious decisions,” says Danny, founder of Broei, one of the restaurants that partners with De Clique.
 “I just want to contribute to a bright future for my children.
 That is how the collaboration with De Clique came about and I’m thrilled about it.
 I was jumping for joy as I was thinking: ‘Yes, this is what I’ve been looking for, for so long!’”